LeighWeston86/matstract/matstract/web/static/docs/DSC_help.md

 ###### Part of speech: VB, JJ, NN, NP

 Special descriptions of the shape/type for the sample.
 The vast majority of the cases this will be a **structural descriptor** of the material/species.
 Do not confuse this with property/quality.
-Examples are nanowire, quantum dot, dopant, ion.
+Examples are nanowire, quantum dot, dopant.

 ii. (`Thin film`, NN) BaTiO3 was deposited